dolan-bio/skills-webtask/README.md

-# PubMed Fetcher
+# Skills Webtask

-> Tool to fetch pubmed papers and store them to the database
+> Tool to fetch skills from google images and return images